2020/2021 Competency-Based Task/Competency List for Computer Information Systems, Advanced (6615/18 weeks)

 Preparing for Industry Certification

-- Describe the process and requirements for obtaining industry certifications related to the Advanced Computer Information Systems course.
+- Describe the processes and requirements for obtaining industry certifications related to the Computer Information Systems, Advanced, course.

 - Identify testing skills/strategies for a certification examination.

-- Demonstrate ability to successfully complete selected practice examinations (e.g., practice questions similar to those on certification exams).
+- Demonstrate the ability to complete selected practice examinations (e.g., practice questions similar to those on certification exams).

-- Successfully complete an industry certification examination representative of skills learned in this course (e.g., MOS, IC3, NOCTI).
+- Complete an industry certification examination representative of skills learned in this course.

 Developing Employability Skills

-- Add representative work samples to portfolio, including résumé format suitable for online posting.
+- Update representative work samples to a professional portfolio, including a résumé format suitable for online posting.

 - Use electronic sources to research a company in preparation for a job interview.